lloydmeta/frunk/README.md

 Functional programming in Rust.
 Still largely a WIP.

-## General idea

-Hopefully, make things easier by allowing stuff like this:
+General idea is to hopefully, make things easier by allowing stuff like this:

 ```rust
 use frust::monoid::*;